GEO-BON/bon-in-a-box-pipelines/docs/pipeline-editor.md

 **To add a constant value:** double-click on any input to add a constant value linked to this input.

-**To delete a step or a pipe:** select it and pres the Delete yek on your keyboard.
+**To delete a step or a pipe:** select it and pres the Delete key on your keyboard.

 ## Pipeline inputs and outputs